amidos2006/Mario-AI-Framework/README.md

 - Only using the first SMB action set (no more shell carrying/wall jumping)
 - Documenting the interface
 - Adding Generated Levels
+- Adding the level generator interface
+- Adding the level generators to the framework

 ### Missing Features
 - Documenting the whole engine